Pentecostalism: Ordinances

-Like other Christian churches, Pentecostals believe that certain rituals or ceremonies were instituted as a pattern and command by Jesus in the New Testament.
+Like most other Christian churches, Pentecostals believe that certain rituals or ceremonies were instituted as a pattern and command by Jesus in the New Testament.
 Pentecostals commonly call these ceremonies ordinances.
 Many Christians call these sacraments, but this term is not generally used by Pentecostals and certain other Protestants as they do not see ordinances as imparting grace.
 Instead the term sacerdotal ordinance is used to denote the distinctive belief that grace is received directly from God by the congregant with the officiant serving only to facilitate rather than acting as a conduit or vicar.

 The ordinance of water baptism is an outward symbol of an inner conversion that has already taken place.
 Therefore, most Pentecostal groups practice believer's baptism by immersion.
 The majority of Pentecostals do not view baptism as essential for salvation, and likewise, most Pentecostals are Trinitarian and use the traditional Trinitarian baptismal formula.
 However, Oneness Pentecostals view baptism as an essential and necessary part of the salvation experience and, as non-Trinitarians, reject the use of the traditional baptismal formula.
 For more information on Oneness Pentecostal baptismal beliefs, see the following section on Statistics and denominations.

 The ordinance of Holy Communion, or the Lord's Supper, is seen as a direct command given by Jesus at the Last Supper, to be done in remembrance of him.
 Pentecostal denominations, who traditionally support the temperance movement, reject the use of wine as part of communion, using grape juice instead.